 With an average price of almost $8,000, a new roof is a costly investment.
 But homeowners recaptured 105% of the total cost after selling their home, ultimately achieving a net profit.
 Furthermore, most homeowners reported higher levels of home satisfaction after choosing to invest in a new roof.

 A new roof can eliminate leaks, drafts, poor chimney ventilation and a host of other problems while improving the look and feel of your home.
-If you are interested in repairing your existing roof or finding a new roof, consider using Modernize.com.
-Modernize allows you to specify your exact roofing needs and obtain quotes from up to four pre-screened, licensed, & insured contractors in your area.
+If you are interested in repairing your existing roof or finding a new roof, consider using Porch.com.
+Porch allows you to specify your exact roofing needs and obtain quotes from pre-screened, licensed, & insured contractors in your area.
 These local contractors compete for your business, which means a better deal for you.

 The Realtor report also highlights the kitchen as an important centerpiece in every home, and it might make sense to devote some of your resources to this hub of activity.